DFoly/DFoly.github.io/_posts/blog/2018-07-16-Webscraping.markdown

-What is Beautiful Soup (bs4) [Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+What is Beautiful Soup (bs4)
+Beautiful soup is a python library for pulling data out of html and xml files.
+This makes the library extermely useful for extracting infor from webpages.
+For more info on how exactly the library works and the various tasks you can perform with beautiful soup, please read the documentation below.
+[Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

 - what is BS4
 - basic html knowledge (tags)
 - table headers and td for cells